IceCreamYou/Chrome-BigConsole/README.md

    of the page
 5. Navigate to the folder with the extension code in it and click "OK"

-Then go to any page you want to inspect, open the devtools (CTRL+SHIFT+I), and switch to the BigConsole tab.

-To update, just update the code (e.g. with `git pull`), then go to `chrome://extensions` and click the "Reload (CTRL+R)" link under the extension.
+To update in developer mode, pull the latest code (e.g. with `git pull`), then go to `chrome://extensions` and click the "Reload (CTRL+R)" link under the extension.
 If you have the devtools open, you'll have to close and reopen it before the upgraded version will be loaded.

 ## Credits